eco/eco-routes-stoyan/scripts/README.md

 - Chain ID 56: BscScan API key
 - And so on for other chains

-You can also provide the verification keys as a JSON string in the CONTRACT_VERIFICATION_KEYS environment variable instead of using a file.
+You can also provide the verification keys as a JSON string in the VERIFICATION_KEYS environment variable instead of using a file.